harshithananjyala/cse540-forensic-chainguard/README.md

 This project uses **Hyperledger Fabric** to ensure that every interaction with an evidence item is **immutable, auditable, and cryptographically verifiable**.

-Each action (check-in, check-out, transfer, or removal) is recorded on the blockchain through a smart contract, providing full traceability and integrity.
+Each action (check-in, transfer, or removal) is recorded on the blockchain through a smart contract, providing full traceability and integrity.

 ---